-Welcome to my website.
+Welcome to my studio.

-I like to imagine this place to be somewhere I can share my work, like an open studio where you can come and go without worrying about bothering anyone.
-Hopefully the name doesn’t sound too pretentious, and I hope you have a nice stay.
+I like to imagine this place to be somewhere I can share my work and things I learned about, like an open studio where you can come and go without worrying about bothering anyone.
+I hope you have a nice stay!

 Something went wrong.
 Please refresh the page and/or try again.